makrandgupta/trailerdb-backend/README.md

 Running `npm start` will start the server using [forever]( https://github.com/nodejitsu/forever), and running `npm stop` will stop it.
-`npm run-script list` will list the forever processes that are running.
+`npm run status` will list the forever processes that are running.